XlogicX/mcurses/README.md

 perl polypatcher.pl battleship

 These games/programs are meant to be played/viewed from within a debugger.
 Development is being tested in GNU/Linux 32-bit with the edb debugger.

+For a demonstartion of the compilation, patching, and execution, see:<br>
+xlogicx.net/files/mcurses.mov